tomohiron907/G-coordinator/README.md

 # What is G-coordinator?
 To use a 3D printer, basically, you need to prepare a 3D model and then slice it using slicing software to create G-code, which is then loaded into the printer.
 The G-coordinator developed this time is an open-source software in Python specifically designed for directly creating G-code.
 You can find it at the following URL: [https://github.com/tomohiron907/G-coordinator](https://github.com/tomohiron907/G-coordinator).

+Additionally, there is a Python library called "gcoordinator" that extracts the internal G-code generation engine of G-coordinator.
+(URL: https://github.com/tomohiron907/gcoordinator)

+Using this Python library, you can generate G-code directly from Python scripts without installing the GUI.
+The G-code generation engine inside the G-coordinator app also uses this Python library.

 ![gif_img1](img/modeling.gif)
 By directly creating G-code, it becomes possible to easily produce shapes and structures that were previously difficult to achieve using traditional methods of creating 3D models.
 For example, it allows for the realization of intricate knitting patterns like the one shown below.